You are here

 - Applications can be renewed by competing for an additional project period.

-Standard receipt dates for new grant applications are February 5, June 5, and October 5 and for renewal and resubmission grant applications are March 5, July 5, and November 5.
-AIDS and AIDS-related grant application receipt dates are May 7, September 7, and January 7.
+Standard receipt dates for new grant applications are February 5, June 5, and October 5 and for renewal, resubmission, and revision grant applications are March 5, July 5, and November 5.
+AIDS and AIDS-related grant application due dates are May 7, September 7, and January 7.
 For additional information, the receipt, review and award cycle schedules are posted on: http://grants.nih.gov/grants/funding/submissionschedule.htm.

 Most NIH Institutes and Centers support the R01 grant mechanism.
 For specific information about the mission of each Institute and Center, this link http://www.nih.gov/icd/ provides access to individual home pages.
 In addition, the following NIH Offices of the Director do not accept applications, but do provide funding for investigator-initiated R01 applications: